 ADF Errors count the number of snapshots affected by Auxiliary Data anomalies (see RD1 for more comprehensive detailed description).
 No significant number of ADF errors are logged for the entire dataset.
 The exception is Jan 2011, which were originated on the instrument anomaly.
 Some other products from 2010 to 2015 present ADF errors coming from no AUX_RFILST data available.
-This issue only affects some snapshots one product each change of month (see plot below), and it is caused by a nonenough overlapping of the input 2010-2015 AUX_RFILST dataset.
+This issue only affects some snapshots one product each change of month and it is caused by a non-enough overlapping of the input 2010-2015 AUX_RFILST dataset.
+Additionally, peak on 31st August 2023 is due to delayed VTEC-P, data were successfully regenerated but the peak appears in the trends because the degraded product were not discarded.
+Plot will be correctly updated in the next reporting period.